sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 ### 2.1 Documentation Sources and Structure

-The AI Starter Kit documentation is organized as follows:
+The AI Starter Kits documentation is organized as follows:

 #### Main Documentation Files